HobbyScripter/Pixel-Game/README.md

 This was a not probertly Game developement are privatly Game developement.
-This was not probertly a wile developement.
+This was not probertly a while developement.
 ARE NOT DEVELOPEMENT BEFORE CONTACT ME.
 # Contact data´s
 Skype: morro.mrmanbin